PredellaN/UnexpectedSlicer/README.md

 - Prusaslicer profiles for Prusa printers are bundled for convenience.
 You can find non-prusa profiles at https://github.com/prusa3d/PrusaSlicer-settings-non-prusa-fff .

+- You can bundle your configuration with the addon: simply export the configuration, and put it in the root folder with name bundled_conf.json.

 ## Installation
 - Clone or download this repository.
 - Open Blender and go to Edit > Preferences > Add-ons > arrow on the top-right corner > Install from Disk.